sile-typesetter/sile/README.md

 ## What can I do with SILE (that I can’t do with TeX)?

-First, have a look at the [show-off file][showoff].
+First, have a look at the [usage examples gallery][examples].
 SILE allows you to:

 * Produce complex document layouts using frames.